Bootstrap Percolation in Random Graphs of Unbounded Rank: Random graphs with a finite number of vertex types

-\underline{Remaining Process:} The approximation system \eqref{eq:ode_sol_z} works in the domain $\mathcal{D}_{\delta}$ before the process reaches $\what{\tau}^{\delta}$ at which point there is still a proportion $\delta$ of infected vertices left that is not yet explored.
-We want to know whether the percolation arising from these remaining $\delta n$ vertices comes to the end soon or whether they still trigger a large number of additional infections.
-Thus, we study now the process triggered by the remaining small proportion $\delta$ of infected vertices, which we call the \textit{remaining process}.
-We explore the remaining process starting from the step $\lfloor \what{\tau}^{\delta} n \rfloor$ by generations instead of the sequential procedure used so far.
-Then, we show that, under an appropriate condition, the proportion of infected vertices in the remaining process will converge to zero.
+{\em Final phase of the process:} The approximation of the process with the functions \eqref{eq:ode_sol_z} works only in the domain $\mathcal{D}_{\delta}$ before the process reaches $\what{\tau}^{\delta}$.
+At this time, a proportion $\delta+o(1)$ of infected vertices remains, which still need to be explored.
+We need to know whether the percolation arising from these remaining $\delta n+o(n)$ unexplored vertices is negligible as $\delta \rightarrow 0$, or whether they still trigger a large number of additional infections.
+Thus, we study how the process triggered by the remaining small proportion $\delta$ of infected vertices evolves.
+We explore the final phase of the process starting from the iteration $\lfloor \what{\tau}^{\delta} n \rfloor$ by generations instead of the sequential procedure used so far.
+Then, we show that, under an appropriate condition, the proportion of infected vertices in the final phase will converge to zero as $\delta \rightarrow 0$.

-For this we group the remaining uninfected vertices at step $\lfloor \what{\tau}^{\delta} n \rfloor$ into \textit{weak} vertices and \textit{strong} vertices by their threshold as follows: Let
+For this we group the remaining uninfected vertices at iteration $\lfloor \what{\tau}^{\delta} n \rfloor$ into \textit{weak} vertices and \textit{strong} vertices by their threshold as follows: Let

-denote sets of weak type $l$ vertices which have threshold equal to $1$, and their union set of all weak vertices; and
+denote sets of weak type $l$ vertices, which have threshold equal to $1$, and their union set of all weak vertices; and

-denote sets of strong type $l$ vertices which have threshold greater or equal to $2$, and their union set of all "strong" vertices.
-To track the iterative exploration, we use subscript $j \in \mathbb{N}$ for the $j$-th round of iteration of our exploration process.
-Let $U_0^l := U_0^l(\lfloor \what{\tau}^{\delta} n\rfloor)$ denote the "initial" set of infected vertices of type $l \in [L]$ in the remaining process; $W_j^l$ and $S_j^l$ denote the type $l$ "weak" vertices and "strong" vertices in the $j$-th round of exploration.
+denote sets of strong type $l$ vertices that have threshold greater or equal to $2$, and their union set of all strong vertices.
+To track the iterative exploration, we use subscript $j \in \mathbb{N}$ for the $j$-th iteration of our exploration process.
+Let $U_0^l := U_0^l(\lfloor \what{\tau}^{\delta} n\rfloor)$ denote the initial set of infected vertices of type $l \in [L]$ in the final phase of the process; $W_j^l$ and $S_j^l$ denote the type $l$ weak vertices and strong vertices in the $j$-th iteration.